patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 * Knowing the meanings of business terms like TCO, KPI, ROI
 * Learn about what google services are for what use cases
 * Understanding managing data
-* Understanding how compliance with law can affect architecting a solution
+* Understanding how compliance with law can affect the architecture of a solution
 * Understand the business impetus behind the aspects of security pertaining to business requirements
   * Confidentiality
   * Integrity
-  * Availabliltiy
+  * Availabiltiy
 * Understand the motives behind KPIs